-Candidate profile statements will be printed in plain text, without formatting i.e.:
+The profile may include a recent (within the last 12 months) passport size and style colour photograph.
+Candidate profile statements will be printed in plain text, without formatting ie:

-- no bullet points;
+- no bullet points

-- no bold or underlining;
+- no bold or underlining

-- no italics;
+- no italics

 - no quote marks.

-These will be included with the voting document sent to each elector by the electoral officer, as well as being placed on the council's website.
+These will be included in the information sent to each elector by the electoral officer when voting documents are delivered, and they will be placed on the Council's website.